 However, given the international efforts to quell Afghanistan’s opiate trade, the Taliban also offers financial incentives for poppy cultivation, and seem to have been able to provide better reimbursement than the alternative livelihood programmes initiated by the international community.

-There have also been several cases of the second type of drug ring engagement.
+There have also been several cases of drug ring engagement.
 One case involves Hajji Juma Khan, whose drug trafficking organisation (the Hajji Juma Khan Organisation) was designated under the Kingpin Act in 2009 for his alleged intent to distribute narcotics proceeds to the Taliban.
 Moreover, in 2011 it was revealed that money exchange service New Ansari Money Exchange had conducted money laundering for the Hajji Juma Khan Organisation with the help of its Dubai-based subsidiaries Green Leaf General Trading LLC and al-Adal Exchange.
 Helmand drug lord Hajji Azizullah Alizai has been heavily involved in New Ansari Exchange, and has previously been named as a major financer of the Taliban.
 Another Helmand based drug producer and smuggler, Shah Mohammad Barakzai, who was arrested in 2011, is also believed to have donated money to the Taliban through his two hawalas, the New Ahmadi Ltd and the Mohammad Wali Money Exchange.[v]

 The Taliban’s foothold both in Helmand Province and among drug rings is further demonstrated by the cases of Hajji Fatah Ishaqzay and Hajji Lal Jan.
 It has been proven that Ishaqzay, who runs a drug syndicate, has provided financial assistance to the Taliban.
 Ishaqzay is also said to have close relatives fighting for the Taliban.
 Moreover, a hospital run by the Ishaqzay syndicate reportedly offers free treatment for Taliban fighters.
 Most of the syndicate’s funding is said to have arrived through the aforementioned Abdul Habib Alizai and former Taliban leader Mullah Akhtar Mansour, which demonstrates how deeply engaged the Taliban is with local crime rings.[vi]